 The present study has several strengths.
-First, it adds new data to a very scarce literature relating to the long-term change in exercise capacity and physical activity, but also motivation for physical activity, after a CR program in CHD patients.
+First, it adds new data to a very scarce literature related to the long-term change in exercise capacity and physical activity, but also motivation for physical activity, after a CR program in CHD patients.
 Second, the present study introduces for the first time an analysis considering not only the change in the central tendency, but also the change in the quantiles of the distribution of the considered outcome coupled with an analysis of the individual changes.
 This is important because clinicians are likely to be interested in the success of an intervention for a whole cohort of patients or a random patient from a given cohort, not only for an average patient.
 Such an approach allowed in the present study to observe non-uniform shifts of the different parts of the outcome distributions, with typical individual changes that did not always reflect the positive changes observed at the group level, in particular regarding motivation for physical activity.
 These observations need, however, to be confirmed with appropriately powered studies.
 Third, all the materials have been made available in a GitHub repository with detailed explanations about how to reproduce the analytical pipeline of the project, letting the opportunity to verify all the analyses and to compute additional statistics if needed.